French Frigate Shoals: 21st century

 In October 2018, Hurricane Walaka eroded away most of East Island, the second largest island of the French Frigate Shoals.
 About 11 acres of East Island were eliminated, which was thought to be caused by the large storm surge that Walaka caused in the area.
 The hurricane damaged many of the shoal's islands, and underwater many coral reefs were stripped of sea life.
 Following the destruction of East Island, researchers have been forced to make camp at the smaller Tern Island when conducting field work in the French Frigate Shoals.

 In 2020, the Papahanaumokuakea Marine Debris Project, working in conjunction with government agencies, removed tens of thousands of pounds of debris from the region.
+By September, 2024, the island had recovered to about 60% of its original size.

 In the 2020s, concerns about the decaying seawall on Tern Island trapping turtles and seals were brought to light.
 The double steel wall on the island has not been maintained; as a result, holes have rusted out.

 In 2023 the NOAA visited the island for a research expedition along with other islands of the chain.
 The researchers camped on Tern Island and took trips to East Island where many turtle breeding grounds were located.